code42/py42/docs/userguides/basics.md

 # py42 Basics

 This guide explains the basic concepts of py42.
 Learning these basics can help you gain confidence in writing your own scripts.
-The following examples use
-`py42.sdk.clients.departing_employee.DepartingEmployeeClient` to demonstrate how to use py42:
 - [py42 Basics](#py42-basics)
   - [Initialization](#initialization)
   - [Paging](#paging)